pmglab/Docs/source/KGGSEE_doc/KGGSEE.rst

 - ``--only-hgnc-gene``: Only consider genes with HGNC gene symbols.
 - ``--expression-file``: The preproceeded gene expression file.
 The index column of the preprocessed expression file was gene/isoform symbol name, and each of 50 tissues or cell types had two columns: one representing average expression value (i.e., mean) of all sample and the other representing the standard error of the mean (SE).
 - ``--calcu-selectivity``: Calculate selective expression of a gene or transcripts in a tissue or a cell type.
-- ``--eqtl-file``: The full path of eQTL/isoQTL file.

 - ``--filter-eqtl-p``: a filter used to filter eQTLs/isoQTLs  < the cutoff.
 - ``--pfile``: the full path of the GWAS summary statistics.
 Three columns of the GWAS summary statistic file, chromosome, physical position and p-value are minimal requirement.
 The default column names are CHR, BP and P respectively.
 Otherwise, users should specify the name by ``--chrom-col``, ``--pos-col`` and ``--p-col`` respectively.
 - ``--filter-maf-le``: a filer used to filter variants with MAF > the cutoff.
 - ``--regions-out``: a region used to exclude variants in the specified regions.

-- ``--out``: Specify the path and prefix name of the output files.
-There are three main result files.
-One is the gene-based association result file, named ***.gene.txt** or ***.gene.xls**.
-The following
+- ``--eqtl-file``: The full path of eQTL/isoQTL file.
 The format of eQTL/isoQTL file is similar to the fasta file.
 The first row starting with "#" is the column names.
 The eQTL data of a gene or transcript start with the symbol “>”.
 In the same row, the gene symbol, Ensembl gene/transcript ID and chromosome name are included and delimited by tab characters.
 The subsequent row contains the summary statistics the eQTL/isoQTL for the gene or transcript.
 The tab-delimited columns are physical position, reference allele, alternative allele, frequency of alternative allele, estimated effect size, standard error of the estimation, *p*-value, effective sample sizes and determination coefficient in a linear regression respectively.
 In the regression, the number of alternative alleles is used as an independent variable.
 On KGGSEE, we have pre-calculated the eQTL and isoQTL data using GTEx data(v8).
 Variants within 1MB upstream and downstream of a gene or a transcript boundary are included.
-An example of eQTLs file and results of MCGA_eQTL are as follows:
+An example of eQTLs file is as follows:

  .. code::